Here are a few of our most popular questions. For more information, or if you need support, feel free to give us a call or email.

 Click below to submit your portfolio -

 During class, you work with a buddy, completing one hand each for your shared model.
-This means you don't complete a full set until the Nail Tech Skills Review Module towards the end of training.
-The Portfolio ensures that you have practiced every technique you were taught in class, at least once, on both hands of a client.
+This means you don't complete a full set until after you leave class.
+The Portfolio ensures that our Foundation Certificate in Nail technology students have practiced every technique you were taught in class, at least once, on both hands of a client.
 This keeps the integrity of our qualification high and ensures Monaco Graduates are Nail techs with experience, not just skill.

 We like to think we have redefined the word ‘exam’ here at Monaco.
 Yes, you have a standard that you need to reach, and we measure that standard via 4 moderated assessments.
 However, these assessments are not pass-or-fail exams.
 We don’t expect you to break records on your first go.